-If this feature is set to Auto, SPD (Serial Presence Detect) will automatically override tCCD_L ("Column to Column Delay-Long", or "Command to Command Delay-Long" on the column side) based on memory frequency.
+If this feature is set to Enable, SPD (Serial Presence Detect) will override tCCD_L ("Column to Column Delay-Long", or "Command to Command Delay-Long" on the column side.)
 If this feature is set to Disable, tCCD_L will be enforced based on the memory frequency.
-The options are Auto, and Disable.
+The options are Auto, Enable and Disable.